 What accommodations are made for those with dietary restrictions?

 You will have an opportunity to alert us of any dietary restrictions or allergies during the registration process.
 Most of the meals at the PTM Conference are buffet style, and Ridgecrest offers a variety of options to suit almost any diet, with each entrée clearly marked as gluten free, vegetarian, and/or dairy free.

 What amenities does the Ridgecrest Conference Center provide?

 Complimentary wifi is available throughout the Ridgecrest Conference Center.
 In order to encourage reflection and retreat, Ridgecrest does not have televisions in guest rooms.
 However, televisions are available in select fellowship areas throughout the campus.
 Guest rooms do offer a wide array of other conveniences, however, such as hair dryers, in-room iron and ironing board, coffee maker, etc. Please click here to see a more complete list of Ridgecrest amenities.

 May I arrive early?

-You are more than welcome to arrive before the PTM conference starts, but you will be responsible for booking your own accommodations.
-There are many nice hotels in the Black Mountain/Asheville area.
-Sorry, at this time Ridgecrest cannot take reservations before the conference.
+You are more than welcome to arrive before the PTM conference starts, but you will be responsible for booking your own lodging.
+Feel free to check with the Ridgecrest Conference Center to see if they can accommodate your needs.
+If not, there are many nice hotels in the Black Mountain/Asheville area.

 What are the closest airports?